Blu-ray players buying guide

 Ultra HD Blu-ray is here

-4K players and discs are available and can maximize the performance of Ultra HD TVs.
-You can order the Samsung UBD-K8500 now, and the first batch of Ultra HD Blu-ray titles have been released.
+4K Blu-ray players and discs are now available and can maximize the performance of Ultra HD TVs.
+We have a growing selection of 4K Blu-ray players, and there are many Ultra HD Blu-ray movie titles available.

 Accurate, exciting movie sound